-1. Study Design The experimental unit (e.g. a single animal, litter, or cage of animals). explanation
+1. Study design The experimental unit (e.g. a single animal, litter, or cage of animals). explanation

 For each experiment, provide brief details of study design including: